QD-MAPPER: A Quality Diversity Framework to Automatically Evaluate Multi-Agent Path Finding Algorithms in Diverse Maps: One Algorithm Analysis

+On the other hand, we observe that EECBS performs well in maps with more empty spaces between each long obstacle component and maps with short obstacle components, where obstacle components refer to clusters of two or more obstacles.
+Map (a) and Map (d) are two maps with typical patterns.
+Map (a) contains many long obstacle components with one-tile entries; however, the map has two or more columns of empty space between each long obstacle component.
+Map (d) contains many short obstacle components with many entries in between, providing more space for agents to avoid collision.
+Other maps where EECBS performs well are of similar patterns or have a large chunk of empty spaces.
+We show more maps with similar patterns in \Cref{appen:similar_maps}.

 \mysubsubsection{PBS.} \Cref{fig:PBS} shows the archive of maps for PBS.
-We discover that PBS returns no solutions in many maps.
-Therefore, as a side discovery, we show the maps in which PBS returns no solution in at least one out of five MAPF instances during the evaluation in the archive as orange cells.
-Map (c) and Map (d) are typical hard maps for PBS.
+We empirically discover that PBS returns no solutions in many maps.
+Therefore, we show the maps in which PBS returns no solution in at least one out of five MAPF instances during the evaluation in the archive as orange cells.
+Map (c) and Map (d) are hard maps with typical patterns for PBS.
 Map (c) contains many long corridors with one-tile entries in between, and Map (d) contains many one-entry spaces.
 PBS always reports no solution on Map (c) and runs out of time on Map (d).
-On the other hand, Map (a) and (b) show two typical easy maps for PBS.
+On the other hand, Map (a) and (b) show two typical patterns where PBS performs well.
 Map (a) contains long corridors but with more entry spaces in between.
 Map (b) contains many short obstacle components, providing more space for agents to avoid collisions.
+To validate our observation, we run PBS in 200 MAPF instances on Map (a).
+The results in \Cref{tab:200-validation} of \Cref{appen:validation} indicate that PBS can effectively solve maps with long corridors with increased entry spaces in between.

+\mysubsubsection{LaCAM3.} \Cref{fig:LaCAM3} shows the archive of maps for LaCAM3.
+Notably, the previous work~\cite{okumura2024lacam3} claims that LaCAM3 solves 99\% of the maps in the MAPF benchmark~\cite{SternSoCS19}, while we find a number of challenging maps for the algorithm.
+Map (a), Map (b), and Map (c) are hard maps with typical patterns for LaCAM3.
+Map (a) and Map (b) contain many long corridors with one entry.
+Map (c) contains a large chunk of empty space, but with many long corridors and one-tile entries.
+LaCAM3 runs out of time on all three maps.
+On the other hand, we observe that LaCAM3 performs well in maps with more empty spaces between each long obstacle component, such as Map (d).